 Great recreation of the original TB-303

 I’m not going to write about the “digital versus analog” debate or “virtual analog vs real analog”.
-The TB-03 is a virtual analog dedicated device.
+It is clear that the TB-03 is a virtual analog dedicated device.
 Meaning that using computer algorithms the device mimics the sounding reaction of the original device.
-In this case the original designers participated in the creation of the virtual algorithm.
-Maybe a TB-303 owner will ear the difference but must people will not, especially in drowned in a mix.
+In this case, the original designers even participated in the creation of the virtual algorithm.
+Yes, maybe a TB-303 owner will ear the difference but most people will not, especially in a full mix of a song.